Asian Masseuse, Attractive College Grad Among Paid Roles Sought For TV Show Filming In NJ

 Roles include: Jeremy, age 18 to 30, an adrenaline junkie and friend of the protagonist.
 "He is intelligent but rarely shows it," according to a listing.

-Chelsea, age 18-35, an attractive female in her 20's.
-She is fresh out of college, according to a listing.
+Chelsea, age 18-35, is an attractive female in her 20s who is fresh out of college, according to a listing.

-Roles are also being cast for an Asian masseuse, age 18 to 35, a Black nurse in her 30s, a strict boss smaller than 5'5", a crazy woman between the ages of 35 and 80, a woman named Palma, age 18 to 30, and a police officer, ages 25-60, according to a listing.
+Roles are also being cast for an Asian masseuse, ages 18 to 35, a Black nurse in her 30s, a strict boss smaller than 5-foot-5, a crazy woman between the ages of 35 and 80, a woman named Palma, ages 18 to 30, and a police officer, ages 25-60, according to a listing.

 The role pays $30 an hour with a total pay of $240 for eight hours of work, along with travel and meals, according to a listing.